icetan/resha/README.md

-# rsha
+# resha

 Keep your generated and versioned files in sync

 ## How it Works

-`rsha` reads a manifest file and for each entry it will hash the files listed in `files` and `required_files` together with the `cmd` attribute.
+`resha` reads a manifest file and for each entry it will hash the files listed in `files` and `required_files` together with the `cmd` attribute.
 If the hash doesn't match the `sha` attribute the `cmd` shell script will be run.
 If the script runs successfuly a new hash will be generated and the `sha` attribute